 Had another stressful day at work?
 While small stressors are common in everyday life, experiencing constant stress isn’t beneficial for your health.
 In fact, chronic stress may be one of the reasons you’re gaining weight on a diet.
 Why?
 For starters, people often turn to unhealthy foods when they’re stressed.
 Cortisol, the hormone that is naturally released during stressful situations to help fight inflammation, may cause strong cravings for high-fat, sugary foods.
 What’s more, research has linked long-term levels of elevated cortisol to obesity.13

 Combat stress-induced weight gain by having some go-to stress-relieving hobbies like exercising, spending time with family and friends, doing yoga, working on a craft or reading.
 Turn to these activities instead of heading to the pantry for some healthy stress relief.

 #8.
 You're getting older

-Your age is another factor when it comes to gaining weight on a diet.
+Your age is another factor when it comes to the growing number on the scale.
 Unfortunately, as you age, your metabolism is not as efficient and you can start to burn fewer calories.14 Additionally, women who have reached menopause often experience weight gain.

 Just because you’re getting older, doesn’t mean you’re stuck at an unhealthy weight forever.
-Healthy eating and exercise can help fight against unwanted weight gain.
+Healthy eating and exercise can help.
 Take a careful look at your diet and see if there is anything you are doing that may be contributing to weight gain.
 For example, do you find yourself snacking late at night?
 What about eating too much sugar?
 By pinpointing any unhealthy behaviors, you may be able to get back on track and reverse unwanted weight gain.